tmsprks/IE7500-GroupProject/README.md

 </span>
 </div>

-Upon project completion, various deep learning models will be able to infer real-time reviews which the users input into the demonstration application.
+Upon project completion, various deep learning models will be able to infer unseen Amazon reviews which the users can input into the demonstration application in real-time.

-Here are two examples.
-First is a positive Amazon review from the Amazon website:
+Here are two examples using the demonstraton application.
+First example is a positive Amazon review.
+Here's the link to the Amazon review on Amazon:

 [Original Amazon review](https://www.amazon.com/gp/customer-reviews/R2K8MBRGFPSZ3L)